More than any other program in your gym, a kids coach has to be someone who is very passionate about the job.

 You must hire for personality and train for skill when it comes to coaching kids.
 It’s almost more important for this role than any other in your business.

-Two-Brain clients: You can download a full job description on the Roadmap: Revenue Diversity, Level 9.
+Two-Brain clients: You can download a full job description on the Growth ToolKit: Revenue Diversity, Level 9.